dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 ### [America and Europe as a Modern Sociophysical Connectivity Maximum](#america-and-europe-as-a-modern-sociophysical-connectivity-maximum)

-America, Europe and the West form the connectivity maximum of the world.
+America, Europe and the West form a global connectivity maximum.
 This gives us diversity and some challenges related to multiculturalism.
 However, those issues must be overcome eventually and we did so early.
 Further, our populations are inundated in collective understanding of even cultural minutia via the encouragement of connection to peoples of all ethnicity and culture.
 This starkly departs from the traditional wisdom in the Art of War where you insulate your culture from any external influence, yet in the modern world, it results in perhaps the greatest advantage that we have.
 Why?
 The world is one and always has been one.
 We must overcome these issues at some point and we have, which has also made America and Europe and other highly connected non-Western regions connectivity maximums.
 This fuels our platform for economic growth.

 <a name="artificial-diminuation-and-amplification-of-information-yields-dangerous-self-delusion" />